omelancon/javascript-1/README.md

 # Test & TDD
-It's astrange thing to write about TDD so late in a guide, but it is still most important.
+It's a strange thing to write about TDD so late in a guide, but it is still most important.

 ## TDD: is the only way to do it
 ## unit tests: at the module level